 - Vegetables such as spinach, chickpeas and peppers

-- Fruits, including bananas and avocados
+- Fruit, including bananas and avocados

-- Wholegrain cereals and enriched products
+- Wholegrain cereals and fortified products

 Food supplements and recommended daily intake